-Every summer, Sweeney campers rely on a highly-trained staff of medical students and physicians to manage their diabetes and treat any illness, injury, or emergency that arises along the way.
+Every summer, Sweeney campers rely on a highly-trained staff of medical students, nursing students, and physicians to manage their diabetes and treat any illness, injury, or emergency that arises along the way.
 After finishing their first year of medical school, students receive a unique opportunity to apply what they’ve learned in the classroom to real cases with real patients in an immersive, hands-on environment.
 Working alongside rising MS4s, residents, and attending physicians across a variety of specialties, students will work with some of the most passionate and service-oriented professionals in the field to make a lasting impact on the health and lives of their campers.

 Program Assistants, or PAs, are the backbone of our program.
 Often working behind the scenes, PAs prepare and operate a vast range of activities for our campers.
 From maintenance to event coordination, these selfless workers provide the support necessary for each camper to have an incredible experience at Sweeney.
 Because PAs operate in two teams on rotating 2 – 4 day shifts, most are DFW or local college-aged students who commute to Camp Sweeney.
 Lodging is provided only during these shifts.